rachitaryal/BlueMonk/README.md

 > this framework will help you develop your
 > project quickly.
 > The framework helps in making your project more
-> structured and therefore scalable
+> structured and therefore scalable.
-> Avoid redundant architectural patterns
+> Avoid redundant patterns.
-> Build with Blue Monk
+> Build with Blue Monk.

 ### Installation